cogentcore/cogent/README.md

 # TODO

+* add View  then Navigate menus

+* add < > arrows for location history

+* john will come up with keyboard shortcuts for other examples

 * relative path links ../../../etc should work better

 * clicking on links in command output not always working -- need to double-click sometimes -- should just work with single click